-Water Sources:
+Water Sources

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+The sources of drinking water include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground it dissolves naturally-occurring minerals and in some cases radioactive material and can pick up substances resulting from the presence of animals or human activity.
 Contaminants that may be present in source water before treatment include: microbes, inorganic chemicals, pesticides, herbicides, radioactive isotopes, and organic chemical contaminants.

-It is possible that ALL drinking water may contain contaminants.
+It is possible that all drinking water may contain contaminants.

 When drinking water meets federal standards there may not be any health based benefits to purchasing bottled water or point of use devices.
-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline (1-800-426-4791).
 Contaminants that may be present in source water include: